-Some subsections applicable to this service partially attained and of low risk.
+Subsections applicable to this service fully attained.

 The business plan includes a mission statement and operational objectives.
 The service has effective quality and risk management systems in place that takes a risk-based approach, and these systems meet the needs of residents and their staff.
 Quality improvement projects are implemented.
 Internal audits, meetings, and collation of data were all documented as taking place as scheduled, with corrective actions as indicated.
 A health and safety system is in place.
 Health and safety processes are embedded in practice.
 Health and safety policies are implemented and monitored by the health and safety committee.
 Staff incidents, hazards and risk information is collated at facility level, reported to the regional manager and a consolidated report and analysis of all Radius facilities are then provided to the Board each month.